 - Surf Simply: This camp focuses on more than just standing up – it isolates all of the skills and mechanics needed for surfing, and deep dives on how to perfect them.
 In their words, “We don’t teach you how to surf.
 We teach you how to teach yourself how to surf.”

 It’s pretty much impossible to avoid beautiful beaches in Costa Rica.
-No matter where you are on either coast, there are going to be amazing options at your disposal.
-During your next visit to Costa Rica, take advantage of the pristine waters!
+No matter where you are on either coast, there are going to be amazing options at your disposal year-round.
+During your next visit to find the best surf spots in Costa Rica, take advantage of the pristine waters!